-4.23.7 Permitted Additions
+4.24.7 Permitted Additions

-- a) Steering damper, - b) Ride height adjuster, - c) Frame protective sliders, - d) Electronic gear shifters. - e) Data acquisition is permitted under the following conditions - Only the existing OEM sensors for the make and model are permitted with the only exception being, the addition of front and rear suspension position sensors, air fuel ratio and brake pressure sensors for data logging purposes only. - Unless authorised and approved by MA, the position and location of all OEM sensors and components must remain as OEM. - Fitment of any other additional sensors is prohibited - Telemetry devices are prohibited - Data available from lap timers as per 4.23.1.6 - f) Commercially available brake lever protection
+- a) Steering damper, - b) Ride height adjuster, - c) Frame protective sliders, - d) Electronic gear shifters. - e) Data acquisition is permitted under the following conditions - i) Only the existing OEM sensors for the make and model are permitted with the only exception being, the addition of front and rear suspension position sensors, engine oil pressure sensor, engine oil temperature sensor, air fuel ratio and brake pressure sensors for data logging purposes only. - ii) Unless authorised and approved by MA, the position and location of all OEM sensors and components must remain as OEM. - iii) Fitment of any other additional sensors is prohibited - iv) Telemetry devices are prohibited - v) Data available from lap timers as per 4.23.1.6 - f) Commercially available brake lever protection a) Brake pads, linings brake hoses, and brake discs.
+Front and rear brake discs may be replaced with aftermarket brake discs that must fit the original OEM caliper and wheel mounting.
+The outermost diameter and material must remain the same as OEM for the model.

-4.23.8 Use of Non-OEM Parts
+4.24.8 Use of Non-OEM Parts